ksteele3712/datafun-07_ml/README.md

 cd C:\Repos\datafun_07_ml
     ```
     - Then use these commands to set up your Python environment:

     ```powershell
 py -m pip install --upgrade pip setuptools wheel py -m pip install --upgrade -r requirements.txt
     ```

     - Then use these commands to add in external requirements:

     ```powershell
-pip install jupyterlab pandas pyarrow matplotlib seaborn
+pip install jupyterlab numpy pandas pyarrow matplotlib seaborn scipy
     ```

 7. ## 🚀 GitHub Commit Commands- Keep your Github up to Date